Workplace Futures

 “Interesting seeing the failures displayed at the Museum of Failure #CollabOutLoud” — @JulesStardust

-Social gatherings and learning circles enable us to learn with and from each other and instigate together via coffee/tea houses in cities or digital tools.
-I examine technology while using McLuhan tetrad.
-Below is my take on one technology: third place.
+Social gatherings and learning circles allow us to learn with and from each other and to inspire each other through coffee/tea houses in cities or digital tools.

-“try out new ways of working and learning.
-There are no best practices for creativity, only unique practices” — @hjarche
+“Try out new ways of working and learning.
+There are no best practices for creativity, only unique practices.” — @hjarche

 Leave a Reply